Isaacdelly/Plutus/README.md

 Private keys are generated randomly to create a 32 byte hexidecimal string using the cryptographically secure `os.urandom()` function.

 The private keys are converted into their respective public keys.
-Then the public keys are converted in their Bitcoin wallet addresses using the `binascii`, `ecdsa`, and `hashlib` Python modules.
+Then the public keys are converted into their Bitcoin wallet addresses using the `binascii`, `ecdsa`, and `hashlib` Python modules.

-The wallet addresses are queried using <a href="https://blockexplorer.com/api-ref">Block Explorer API</a> to collect balance details.
+The wallet addresses are queried using <a href="https://blockexplorer.com/api-ref" target="_blank">Block Explorer API</a> to collect balance details.

 If the wallet contains a balance, then the address, private key, public key, and balance are saved to a text file `plutus.txt` on the user's hard drive.